Do I need to register my work with the Copyright Office?

 Which should I choose, online or paper registration?

-4. Works can be uploaded directly into eCO as electronic files
+4. Works can be uploaded directly into the Electronic Copyright Office (eCO) system as electronic files

 How do I use the online registration process?

-Pay the fee online with credit/debit card, ACH transfer via Pay.gov, or with a deposit account.
+- Pay the fee online by credit card, debit card, ACH debit from your bank account, or a deposit account.

-After your copyright has been registered, you will receive a certificate from the Copyright Office.
+- After your copyright has been registered, you will receive a certificate from the Copyright Office.
+It may take up to four months to receive your certificate if you filed online; registration times vary significantly depending on a number of factors.

 If I can't use eCO, how do I file using the paper form?